vickean/django-tutorial/notes.md

 `template_name` is used to define the template that the view is supposed to use instead of the default.
 `context_object_name` is used to define the name that will be used in the template to reference and display the queried data instead of the default name that Django automatically provides.

+## Testing

+Test classes should be subclasses of `django.test.TestCase` class.
+Test methods should have names that start with `test`.